-The proportion of patients that received surgery was higher in the combined low and intermediate risk subpopulation of patients that attended RAC.
-This was influenced by the lower age distribution for patients that attended RAC, (as radical prostatectomy is generally not recommended for men > 70 years of age 14) compared to standard "sequential based practice" of presentation to a urologist followed by possible referral to a cancer centre.
-Among the patients that had radiotherapy as the first treatment there was an increased probability of choosing brachytherapy for localized prostate cancer if the patient attended RAC.
-Active surveillance was also slightly higher in the subgroup of patients that attended RAC.
-It is understood that an inherent selection bias exists in a best practice clinic, in that the characteristics of the population under study influences the treatment options available to them.
+understood that an inherent selection bias exists in a best practice clinic, in that the characteristics of the population under study influences the treatment options available to them.
 For RAC the population was younger and had closer proximity to a major cancer centre, but their socioeconomic status was no different from the rest of the prostate cancer population.
 We postulate that the information services provided at the RAC education sessions are consistent with best practice.
-Treatment decisions made by patients after participating in the session were likely mediated by alleviating cancer information concerns around treatment efficacy and side-effects.
+Treatment decisions made by patients after participating in the session were likely mediated by alleviating cancer information concerns around treatment efficacy and side effects.

-A survey of 262 men with localized prostate cancer treated with either radical prostatectomy (n=81) or brachytherapy (n=167) revealed that regardless of treatment the source of greatest information was the urologist followed by the internet.
-When asked what factors influenced their treatment decision the majority of patients made their treatment choice based on the belief that it gave the best chance of curing their cancer.
-For men that received radical prostatectomy this was the main criterion of treatment choice (97.5% of patients).
-For men that received brachytherapy the treatment effectiveness was most important for 49.1% of patients while side-effect profile was also listed as highly influential for treatment decisions (main criterion in 34.7% of patients).
-Is would increase to 34.5% of patients with intermediate risk prostate cancer. ^{9,10} One of the reasons for the low radiotherapy utilization observed in Alberta may be because of the travel time associated with attending tertiary cancer centres.
-Studies have shown that likelihood of receiving radiotherapy decreases with increased travel time.
-11 This effect will be addressed in the near future with the expansion of radiotherapy capacity from 2 to 5 radiotherapy centres allowing for 90% of patients to receive RT treatment within 100 km of home.
+A survey of 262 men with localized prostate cancer treated with either radical prostatectomy (n=81) or brachytherapy (n=167) revealed that, regardless of treatment, the source of greatest information was the urologist, followed by the internet.
+When asked what factors influenced their treatment decision, the majority of patients made their treatment choice based on the belief that it gave the best chance of curing their cancer.
+For men that received radical prostatectomy, this was the main criterion of treatment choice (97.5% of patients).
+For men that received brachytherapy, the treatment effectiveness was most important for 49.1% of patients, while side effect profile was also listed as highly influential for treatment decisions (main criterion in 34.7% of patients).

+The utilization rate of radiotherapy in Alberta is low, and even lower in patients that attended RAC.
+A Canadian study of RT use estimated that for patients with low-risk prostate cancer, 21.9% would have RT as first treatment and that this proportion would increase to 34.5% of patients with intermediate-risk prostate cancer.
+One of the reasons for the low RT use observed in Alberta may be because of the travel time associated with attending tertiary cancer centres.
+Studies have shown that likelihood of receiving RT decreases with increased travel time.
+This effect will be addressed in the near future, with the expansion of RT capacity from two to five RT centres, allowing for 90% of patients to receive RT treatment within 100 km of home.